ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
 Virtual threads are scheduled by the JVM, rather than the OS.
-A virtual thread is a regular Java object, so the thread creation time and thread switching time is negligible.
+A virtual thread is a regular Java object, so the thread creation time and thread switching time are negligible.
 The stack size of virtual threads is much smaller than for platform threads and is dynamically sized.
 Thus, the number of virtual threads does not depend on the limitations of the OS.
 A typical JVM can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.